Alien-Worlds/alienteleport/README.md

 ## Contracts

 There are contracts available for both EOSIO chains and Ethereum, both should be deployed on their respective chains.
+After deploying the EOSIO contract call the `ini` function to initialize it.
+Each ETH chain must be registered on the EOSIO contract with the `addchain` function.

 ## Process